saadanjum/paasbaan/README.md

    - `updated_at`
    - `deleted_at`

 You can create these tables using Sequelize migrations or directly in your database.
+Paasbaan will look for these sequelize models passed on to the module through sequelize database object.

 ## Usage